omshinde/MapMint4ME/examples/README.md

 <img src="https://github.com/omshinde/MapMint4ME/blob/gsoc-2017-camera/examples/images/options.png" width="280" height="400">
 </p>

-For video recording fucntion,I can only choose **Test Video View** because only it contains a variable to store binary values.
+For video recording function, I can only choose **Test Video View** because only it contains a variable to store binary values.
 Out of these options, **Selecting an existing video** and **Record a video**, options are added in GSoC 2017.
 On clicking on any of these options, you will be able to perform that corresponding function.
 On clicking **ADD** icon, you will see that the value gets incremented in the **Test Video View**.